EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 "Best Effort" Obligation of EU Companies to Prevent Sanctions Evasion by Their Non-EU Subsidiaries

-Group-wide (export control) policies,
+corporate/group-wide (export control) guidelines,

 training for subsidiaries,

-contractual assurances with joint venture partners/shareholders,
+contractual protection against joint venture partners/shareholders,

-monitorable and verifiable control systems.
+monitorable and auditable control systems.

-EU companies must take appropriate measures to
+EU companies must then take appropriate measures to

-minimize identified risks and establish effective risk mitigation strategies (Risk Management).
+minimize identified risks and establish effective risk mitigation strategies (risk management).

 EU companies must ensure that these requirements are also met by their non-EU subsidiaries.

-"No Russia" Clause – Clarification and Expansion
+"No Russia" Clause — Clarification and Extension

 Clarification

-contractually prohibit the use of these rights in connection with Annex XL goods intended directly or indirectly for the Russian market,
+When selling, licensing, or transferring such rights to non-EU contractual partners, EU companies mustcontractually prohibit the use of these rights in connection with Annex XL goods intended directly or indirectly for the Russian market,

-provide contractual remedies in case of violations.
+foresee contractual remedies in the event of violations.

-Since June 25, 2024, EU companies are prohibited from connecting to the payment system SPFS operated by the Russian central bank or similar services.
+Since June 25, 2024, EU companies are prohibited from connecting to the payment system SPFS, operated by the Russian Central Bank, or similar services.
 Transactions with users of such systems are also prohibited.

-Core measures:
+Key measures:

 Targeted Sanctions Against Third Country Actors

-More than 260 additional ships of the "shadow fleet" were listed, accompanied by port access bans and service bans.
+Over 260 additional ships of the "shadow fleet" have been listed — accompanied by port access bans and service prohibitions.New export and import bans, including:

 Outlook: 18th Sanctions Package